Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 Your kneecap (patella) should glide smoothly in a groove at the end of your femur.
 When muscle imbalances or poor mechanics pull it off track, it creates friction and inflammation.

-This often shows up as pain in the front of the knee, especially when squatting, kneeling, or going up and down stairs.
+This shows up as pain in the front of the knee, especially when squatting, kneeling, or going up and down stairs.
 Women experience this more frequently than men due to differences in hip width and Q-angle.

 Meniscus Problems

 The menisci are cartilage pads that cushion your knee joint.
-They can tear from acute trauma or degenerate over time from repetitive stress and poor mechanics.
+They tear from acute trauma or degenerate over time from repetitive stress and poor mechanics.

 Meniscus pain typically presents as a catching or locking sensation in the knee, often accompanied by swelling.
-While some tears require surgery, many respond well to conservative care that improves joint mechanics and reduces stress on the damaged tissue.
+While some tears require surgery, many respond very well to conservative care that improves joint mechanics and reduces stress on the damaged tissue.

 IT Band Syndrome

 The iliotibial (IT) band runs from your hip down the outside of your thigh to just below your knee.
-When it’s tight or inflamed, it creates pain on the outer knee, particularly during running or cycling.
+When it’s tight or inflamed, it creates pain on the outer knee – particularly during running or cycling.

 Ligament Sprains